JuliaGeo/NetCDF.jl/docs/src/quickstart.md

 ## A more advanced example

 In this example we show how to create a NetCDF file from scratch, write some data to it and read it back in afterwards.
-First of all we create an array with top-of the atmosphere radiation data
+First of all we create an array with top-of the atmosphere radiation data:

 ```@example 1
 using NetCDF